Skip to main content

 Shah, DP; Thaweethai, T; Karlson, EW; et al.; RECOVER Consortium, JAMA Network Open

-This RECOVER study looks at whether a person’s sex at birth affects their risk of developing Long COVID.
-Researchers studied a large group of people with acute COVID-19, which is the early stage of the illness.
-They looked at factors like age, race, ethnicity, the COVID variant they had, and how severe their first infection was.
+A RECOVER study looked at whether a person’s sex at birth affects their risk of developing Long COVID.
+To do this, researchers studied a large group of people enrolled in the RECOVER adult cohort.
 They found that females were more likely to have Long COVID symptoms than males.
-Among females, the risk of getting Long COVID changed based on age, pregnancy status during a COVID infection, and if they had gone through menopause.
+Among females, the risk of getting Long COVID changed based on age, pregnancy status while having COVID-19, and if they had gone through menopause.
 Researchers discovered that the risk of getting Long COVID was higher in females ages 40–54 years and females who had not gone through menopause.
-On the other hand, females who already went through menopause were not at a higher risk compared to males.
-More research is needed to understand why differences in sex at birth may put someone at higher risk of experiencing the long-term effects of COVID.
-Knowing this and understanding which hormones play a role in Long COVID risk could help researchers develop treatments and ways to prevent Long COVID that focus on sex at birth.
+On the other hand, females who had already gone through menopause were not at a higher risk compared to males.
+More research is needed to understand why differences in sex at birth may put someone at higher risk of experiencing the long-term effects of COVID-19.
+Knowing this and understanding which hormones play a role in Long COVID risk could help researchers develop treatments and ways to prevent Long COVID.

 Video